open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 The versioning information and stability guarantees can be found in the [versioning documentation](versioning.md).

-⚠️ **We need you!** ⚠️

-Please, give us your **feedback** (in whatever form you like).

-You can do this by [submitting a GitHub issue](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/new).

-You may also prefer writing on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).
-If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Compatibility

 OpenTelemetry .NET Automatic Instrumentation attempts to work with all officially